AnynomusLinuxUser/FakeBTCWebsite/README.md

 Hello,

-I would like to present **FakeBTCWebsite**, a *lightweight* local application developed to troll your friend and scammers.
-This tool allows you to troll scammer/friends with the amount.
+I would like to present **FakeBTCWebsite**, a *lightweight* local application developed to troll your friends.

 The software is designed for ease of use with a simple download-and-play setup, requiring no additional configuration.